CogitoErgoDS/CogitoErgoDS/README.md

 ### 🕶️ Vistachic S.L. – Sales Forecasting & Product Analytics (since 2025)
 At **Vistachic S.L.**, I analyzed sales data from retail operations in Spain and France.
 My work focused on **data cleaning, integration, and forecasting** of product demand across multiple markets.
-Using **machine learning and econometric models**, I identified key drivers of sales performance — such as frame type, lens color, and material — and forecasted optimal product mixes for upcoming collections.
+Using **machine learning and econometric models**, I identified key drivers of sales performance — such as frame type, lens color, and material — and derived data-driven recommendations for optimal product configurations in upcoming collections.
 The analyses provided **structured insights for product design and strategic planning**, supporting evidence-based decisions in marketing and logistics.

 ---